lsst/LDM-230/index.rst

 Release Production.
 This includes computation of the crosstalk correction matrix, which is then delivered to the Camera DAQ.
-It also has a separate mode for use before the Data Release Production that computes more detailed per-exposure calibration information based on EFD telemetry and auxiliary instrumentation (such as the auxiliary telescope spectrograph).
+It also has a separate mode for use before the Data Release Production that computes more detailed per-exposure calibration information based on :term:`EFD` telemetry and auxiliary instrumentation (such as the auxiliary telescope spectrograph).
 It runs periodically at the Archive as needed depending on the measured stability of the Camera.

 In its main mode, the production obtains recent raw calibration images and associated telemetry from the raw image cache, including bias